"By Peter Russell

 - If the patient does not have adequate peripheral venous access to accommodate the leukapheresis procedure and infusion of PROVENGE, inform the patient about the need for a central venous catheter.
 Counsel the patient on the importance of catheter care.
 Instruct the patient to tell their doctor if they are experiencing fevers or any swelling or redness around the catheter site, because these symptoms could be signs of an infected catheter.

-- Report signs and symptoms of acute infusion reactions such as fever, chills, fatigue, breathing problems, dizziness, high blood pressure, nausea, vomiting, headache, or muscle aches.
+- Report signs and symptoms of acute infusion reactions such as fever, chills, fatigue, breathing problems, dizziness, high blood pressure, low blood pressure, lightheadedness, nausea, vomiting, headache, or muscle aches.

 - Report any symptoms suggestive of a cardiac arrhythmia.